Choosing the Right Breast Enlargement Surgeon

-Silicone implants are composed of a thick gel that takes the form of the natural breast; gummy bear implants™ are an offshoot of silicone, which have even greater cohesive qualities.
-Form-stable implants are yet another type of implant which may feel more firm.
+Silicone breast implants are composed of a thick gel that takes the form of the natural breast; gummy bear implants™ are an offshoot of silicone, which have even greater cohesive qualities.

-Best Areas of Incision to Achieve Natural Results
+Best Breast Incision Areas to Achieve Natural Augmentation Results

-It’s also possible for implants to be placed above or below the pectoral muscle, in a standard or dual plane approach.
-Additionally, the incision that Dr. Neavin uses to insert your implants will vary and may be located underneath the breast, in the armpit or around the areola.
-While incisions can be placed through the belly button, termed a TUBA (transumbilical augmentation), this approach is reserved for saline only.
+Breast implants can be placed above or below the pectoral muscle, in a standard or dual plane approach.
+Dr. Neavin’s breast augmentation approach to insert your implants will vary and might be located underneath the breast, in the armpit or around the areola.
+While incisions can be placed through the belly button, termed a TUBA (transumbilical augmentation), this approach is reserved for saline breast implants only.

 - Smooth implants will drop more readily and are less likely to ripple.